carbon-language/carbon-lang/clang/docs/CommandGuide/clang.rst

  Enable the "Blocks" language feature.

-.. option:: -fobjc-gc-only

- Indicate that Objective-C code should be compiled in GC-only mode, which only works when Objective-C Garbage Collection is enabled.

-.. option:: -fobjc-gc

- Indicate that Objective-C code should be compiled in hybrid-GC mode, which works with both GC and non-GC mode.

 .. option:: -fobjc-abi-version=version

  Select the Objective-C ABI version to use.
 Available versions are 1 (legacy